Taking model-complete cores: Properties preserved by taking model-complete cores

-We now want to define a way to uniformly convert a patterned property $\mathcal{P}$ into a positive patterned property $\mathcal{P}^+$ in the sense that \begin{itemize} \item $\mathcal{P}^+$ makes sense as a property of an existential positive formula in a positive theory, and \item in a first-order theory where every formula is equivalent to an existential positive formula, $\mathcal{P}^+$ is equivalent to $\mathcal{P}$. \end{itemize} Fortunately, there is already some literature in positive model theory dedicated to precisely this problem~\cite{PosModT}.
-For example, the standard positive version of the order property (and hence of stability) is as follows.
+We now want to define a way to uniformly convert a semi-positive straight pattern $\mathcal{P}$ into what {we} shall call its \emph{positivisation} $\mathcal{P}^+$ in the sense that \begin{itemize} \item $\mathcal{P}^+$ makes sense as a property of an existential positive formula in a positive theory, and \item in a first-order theory where every formula is equivalent to an existential positive formula, $\mathcal{P}^+$ is equivalent to $\mathcal{P}$. \end{itemize} Fortunately, there is already some literature in positive model theory dedicated to precisely this problem~\cite{PosModT}.
+For example, the standard positivised version of the order property (and hence of stability) is as follows.

 \begin{example} Let $T$ be a positive theory with the joint homomorphism property.
 We say that an existential positive formula $\phi(\bar{x};\bar{y})$ has OP$^+$ if there is a sequence $(\bar{a}_i\bar{b}_i)_{i\in\mathbb{N}}$ (from a positive monster model of $T$) and an obstruction $\psi(\bar{x};\bar{y})$ of $\phi(\bar{x};\bar{y})$ such that